MYanello/homelab/README.md

 ### 01.27.25
 - Moved vaultwarden to 'production'.
 For ha I'll need to setup a better db backend than sqlite.
+- Migrated most media server services to k8s.
+Main trickiness was with qbittorrent so the other things have went straight to prod
+- Tautulli has been a bit slow.
+Going to try putting it on the hp laptop to see if it is a pi/microsd issue.
+- Found some more fanciness with kustomize in setting up immich.
+That seems ready to go for when the gpu node is up.

 ### 01.25.25